aniketflyinghigh/go-simple-ray/README.md

 go-simple-ray is a very basic raytracer used as a learning exercise.
 It's limitations:

 * No proper lighting.
-* No reflection or refraction implemented
+* Minimal reflection and refraction implemented.
 * Only objects to be handled are spheres since the maths for sphere -> ray intersection is very simple

 ## Scenes: